 Stress can reduce sperm quality, as well as smoking, obesity and other avoidable lifestyle factors.
 The power to improve the quality of your sperm is in your hands.
 You can help to reduce your sperm oxidative stress levels by making healthier choices such as eating a better diet, taking more exercise, reducing weight, stopping smoking, reducing alcohol intake and keeping your testes cool!

 This is by no means the only answer to the problem, but it can make a big difference.

 Male infertility is the single biggest factor that causes couples to try IVF treatment.

-Exact IVF™ and Exact ICSI™ are sperm DNA damage tests available through fertility specialists, which provide an accurate measure of sperm DNA damage.
+Exact IVF® is a sperm DNA damage test available through fertility specialists, which provide an accurate measure of sperm DNA damage.
 The information provided can predict the outcome of IVF and ICSI fertility treatment, helping you and your partner to choose the right treatment.

 Talk to your fertility specialist about Exact tests to understand how they could help you on your treatment journey.